-Server-side tracking: definition, advantages and implementation
+Server-side tracking: combining compliance and performance

 Alexandra Augusti

-There are two tracking methods: server-side tracking and client-side tracking.
+There are two tracking methods:

 Client-side tracking